softwaresaved/ref-2021-analysis/notebooks/study.md

-#### Records with software terms in `Title` and `Summary`
+#### Records with `computation` in `Title` or `Summary`

-    Read data/processed/subsets/ImpactCaseStudies_ppreprocessed_title_summary_software_terms.csv.gz: 48 records
+    Read data/processed/ImpactCaseStudies_ppreprocessed.csv.gz: 6361 records

+    'Title' or '1.
+Summary of the impact' containing 'computation' - 60 records

                                                     Records  Records (%)
     Main panel name
-    Physical sciences, engineering and mathematics       38        79.17 Medicine, health and life sciences                    5        10.42 Social sciences                                       4         8.33
+    Physical sciences, engineering and mathematics       45        75.00 Arts and humanities                                   5         8.33
+    Medicine, health and life sciences                    5         8.33 Social sciences                                       5         8.33
-    Arts and humanities                                   1         2.08

                                                           Records  Records (%)
     Institution name
-    University of Oxford                                        4         8.33
-    Imperial College of Science, Technology and Medicine        4         8.33 University College London                                   3         6.25
-    The University of Reading                                   3         6.25
-    Queen Mary University of London                             3         6.25 King's College London                                       3         6.25
-    University of Durham                                        2         4.17
-    University of Stirling                                      2         4.17
-    Manchester Metropolitan University                          2         4.17
-    Swansea University / Prifysgol Abertawe                     2         4.17
-    University of Sussex                                        1         2.08
-    University of St Andrews                                    1         2.08
-    The University of Liverpool                                 1         2.08
-    Oxford Brookes University                                   1         2.08
-    Coventry University                                         1         2.08
-    University of Bristol                                       1         2.08
-    University of Dundee                                        1         2.08
-    Liverpool John Moores University                            1         2.08
-    The University of Manchester                                1         2.08
-    De Montfort University                                      1         2.08
-    Bangor University / Prifysgol Bangor                        1         2.08
-    University of the West of Scotland                          1         2.08 University of Chester                                       1         2.08
-    University of Glasgow                                       1         2.08
-    Cardiff University / Prifysgol Caerdydd                     1         2.08
-    University of Nottingham, The                               1         2.08
-    University of Edinburgh                                     1         2.08
-    University of South Wales / Prifysgol De Cymru              1         2.08 University of Strathclyde                                   1         2.08
-    University of Portsmouth                                    1         2.08

-    Titles of impact case studies with software terms:

-    University College London, Physical sciences, engineering and mathematics:
-     Application of experimental and computational methods for improved performance of industrial catalytic systems and processes

-    Imperial College of Science, Technology and Medicine, Medicine, health and life sciences:
-     Commercial impact of Phyre: A resource for computational modelling of the 3D structure of proteins

-    University of Strathclyde, Physical sciences, engineering and mathematics:
-     Developments in digital marketing through computational analysis of dynamic social media networks.

-    University of Stirling, Physical sciences, engineering and mathematics:
-     Driving rural economic and environmental sustainability through data driven, computational models

-    University of Oxford, Physical sciences, engineering and mathematics:
-     Efficient adjoint sensitivities in computational finance

-    University of South Wales / Prifysgol De Cymru, Physical sciences, engineering and mathematics:
-     Enhancing computational models for weather and climate forecasting

-    University of Edinburgh, Physical sciences, engineering and mathematics:
-     Particle Physics computations driving the Computing Industry: Intel and IBM high-performance computing and machine learning

-    University of Nottingham, The, Social sciences:
-     Reducing food waste and food insecurity through computational social science
+    University of Oxford                                        4         6.67
+    Imperial College of Science, Technology and Medicine        4         6.67 The University of Reading                                   3         5.00
+    King's College London                                       3         5.00
+    University College London                                   3         5.00
+    Queen Mary University of London                             3         5.00 University of Durham                                        3         5.00
+    University of Stirling                                      2         3.33
+    University of Wolverhampton                                 2         3.33
+    Manchester Metropolitan University                          2         3.33
+    Swansea University _ Prifysgol Abertawe                     2         3.33
+    University of Bristol                                       1         1.67
+    Coventry University                                         1         1.67
+    University of Dundee                                        1         1.67
+    University of Brighton                                      1         1.67
+    University of Nottingham, The                               1         1.67
+    University of Plymouth                                      1         1.67
+    Loughborough University                                     1         1.67
+    University of Edinburgh                                     1         1.67
+    University of St Andrews                                    1         1.67
+    City, University of London                                  1         1.67
+    The University of Bath                                      1         1.67
+    University of Sussex                                        1         1.67
+    Oxford Brookes University                                   1         1.67
+    University of Ulster                                        1         1.67
+    The University of Warwick                                   1         1.67
+    Liverpool John Moores University                            1         1.67
+    Cardiff University _ Prifysgol Caerdydd                     1         1.67
+    The University of Liverpool                                 1         1.67
+    De Montfort University                                      1         1.67
+    University of South Wales _ Prifysgol De Cymru              1         1.67 Bangor University _ Prifysgol Bangor                        1         1.67
+    University of the West of Scotland                          1         1.67 The University of Manchester                                1         1.67
+    University of Chester                                       1         1.67
+    University of Strathclyde                                   1         1.67
+    University of Greenwich                                     1         1.67
+    The University of Surrey                                    1         1.67
+    University of Glasgow                                       1         1.67
+    University of Portsmouth                                    1         1.67

+    Titles of impact case studies with 'computation' in 'Title' or '1.
+Summary of the impact':

     Manchester Metropolitan University, Arts and humanities:
      A Methodology for Complex Sustainable Futures: Applying disruptive technologies to urban transformation

-    Cardiff University / Prifysgol Caerdydd, Physical sciences, engineering and mathematics:
+    Cardiff University _ Prifysgol Caerdydd, Physical sciences, engineering and mathematics:
      A new blockchain method to improve logistics in national UK defence, and global industries

     University College London, Medicine, health and life sciences: